ThomasSteinbach/git-commit-generator/README.md

 will probably mount your .ssh credentials.

     docker run -it --rm \
-      -v /home/user/.ssh:/root/.ssh \
+      -v /home/user/.ssh:/home/uid1000/.ssh \
       thomass/git-commit-generator bash

-Inside the container execute the `./create-commits.sh`.
+Inside the container execute the `create-commits`.
 This will result in a new fake repository with fake commits.
-Enter `git log` to watch them.
+Enter `git log` in the repository directory under `/tmp/...` to watch them.

+## add initial data

+Mount the initial data to the `/workspace` directory inside the container.

+    docker run -it --rm \
+      -v /path/to/local/data:/workspace \
+      ...

 ## configuration

 You can run the script with preceeding environment variables like:

-    MIN_MOD_LINEAR='+3600' MAX_MOD_LINEAR='+3600' ./create-commits.sh
+    MIN_MOD_LINEAR='+3600' MAX_MOD_LINEAR='+3600' create-commits

 Following variables are available